 When you choose a class, try and imagine what type of group role you’d like to fill.
-Tanks are the strongest members in the party.
-Their job is to grab the attention of enemy mobs, and taunt those mobs to attack the tank.
+Tanks are the strongest members of the party.
+Their job is to grab the attention of enemy mobs and taunt those mobs to attack the tank.

 DPS (damage per second) classes are focused on dealing as much damage as possible in an encounter.
 If the DPS is too low, sometimes the group may struggle to kill a boss.